zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/keepincase/install-db19c-resourcemanager/install-db19c-resourcemanager-backup.md

 ## Introduction

-In this lab, you use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly create a compute instance and install Oracle Database 19c (release 19.7) on it.
+In this lab, you use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly create a compute instance and install Oracle Database 19c on it.
 You can use this database to try out all the new features that are covered in later labs.

-In Resource Manager, you create a stack that utilizes a terraform script provided by LiveLabs.
-This script outlines the Oracle Cloud resources that you need to provision, including a compute instance running Linux 7.8, a virtual cloud network (VCN), and Oracle Database 19c (release 19.7).
+In Resource Manager, you create a stack, which is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
+A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
+The Terraform configuration that you use in this lab is provided by LiveLabs and specifies a compute instance running Linux 7.8, a virtual cloud network (VCN), and Oracle Database 19c (release 19.7).
 After you create the stack, you apply it to start the provisioning job in OCI.
 When the job is completed, you connect to your compute instance and database.
 To learn more about Resource Manager, view this [video](https://youtu.be/udJdVCz5HYs).

-This lab uses Cloud Shell to connect to your compute instance and database.
+In this lab, you use Cloud Shell to connect to your compute instance and database.
 Cloud Shell is a small virtual machine running a Bash shell, which you can access through the OCI console.
 With Cloud Shell, you always use SSH (Secure Shell protocol) with an SSH key pair (public key and private key) to connect to your compute instance.
 You need to create the SSH key pair before creating the stack in Resource Manager.

 ### Objectives